 You should inform the Chair, Chief Executive and/or the parent/sponsor department before undertaking any significant political activity.
-Subject to the above, you may engage
+Subject to the above, you may engage in political activity but should, at all times, remain conscious of your responsibilities as a board member and exercise proper discretion.

-If you are an MP, [MEP2], member of the House of Lords, member of a devolved legislature, directly elected mayor, local councillor or police and crime commissioner, you are exempt from these requirements.
+If you are an MP, [MEP7], member of the House of Lords, member of a devolved legislature, directly elected mayor, local councillor or police and crime commissioner, you are exempt from these requirements.
 There is no bar on such representatives taking a political party whip relating to their political role.
 You must exercise proper discretion on matters directly related to the work of the body and recognise that certain political activities may be incompatible with your role as a board member.
 You should not allow yourself to become embroiled in matters of political controversy.